AdamTest24/Case_Studies_L2D/reinforcement_learning_Neythen/updated-notebooks/session3-bioreactor.md

 ```

 ### 2.3.
 Configuration of the `DQN_agent()`
-We can configurate how the agent learns from its environment with the following variables:
+We can configure how the agent learns from its environment with the following variables:
 * The variable `TAU` enable us to perform soft updates on the parameters of the $Q_{target}$ network, so that they shift towards the $Q$ network parameters incrementally rather than duplicate them at a single time step (e.g., 0.001).
 * The variable `UPDATE_EVERY` relates to the frequency with which we perform both the gradient descent step on the $Q$ network parameters and the soft update of the $Q_{target}$ parameters (e.g., 4).
 * The variable `BUFFER_SIZE` set replay buffer size (e.g., 100000).
 * The variable `BATCH_SIZE` for minibatch size (e.g., 64).
-* The variable `GAMMA` is discount factor (e.g., 0.99).
+* The variable `GAMMA` is discount factor (e.g., 0.99). `GAMMA` represents how heavily the possible future rewards weigh in on decisions (0.9 is a common choice in RL).
 * The variable `LR` is the learning rate (e.g., 0.0005).

+The neural network, $QNetwork$, is used to estimate **the value function**.
+$QNetwork$ consisting of 20 nodes [27] where each node use a RELU activation function.
+The input layer had $n$ nodes, one for each **microbial strain**; the linear output layer had $2_n$ nodes corresponding to each **variable action**.
+Adam optimiser is used to dynamically adapt the learning rate which is common in RL.
+The **populations levels** were scaled by a factor of `10e-5` before being entered the neural network  and generated values between 0 to 1 and prevent instability.
+"[27] Riedmiller M. Neural fitted Q iteration–first experiences with a data efficient neural reinforcement learn-
+ing method.
+In: European Conference on Machine Learning.
+Springer; 2005. p.
+317–328."

 #### 2.3.1 Initialisation
 `DQN_agent` contains two instances of `Qnetwork`: $Q$ and $Q_{target}$ and adam optimiser for $Q$ network which copies parameters to $Q_{target}$ network and replay memory with `ReplayerBuffer()` class.